ronoaldo/devbox/orion/README.md

 ```

 If all commands were executed you should see a message saying that the box is ready.
-If you forgot to specify a password with the metadata key _codebox-password_
+If you forgot to specify a password with the metadata key _orion-password_
 a random password is generated for you, and is available at the console output.

 ## Tips and Tricks